-- This program is only open to CMI-seeking scholars enrolled in a FIGURE Network affiliated campus.
+- This program is only open to CMI-seeking scholars enrolled in a FIGURE Network-affiliated campus.
 The purpose of this program is to assist CMI scholars seeking to fulfill their international mobility requirement.
 Please visit the FIGURE Network website for more information.

 - Research opportunity positions are short-term, non-credit bearing, and unpaid.

-- Individual scholars are financially responsible for travel, housing and living costs.
+- Individual scholars are financially responsible for travel, housing, and living costs.
 Scholars are not expected to pay any tuition to the Big Ten Academic Alliance host university.

 Interested scholars must complete an online application by the deadline.
 Please note that it will take approximately 30 minutes to complete the application and once you begin the application, you cannot return to it at a later time.
-You must complete the application in one seating.
+You must complete the application in one sitting.
 Therefore, plan accordingly and have the following information available to you for inclusion: